New constraints on modelling the random magnetic field of the MW: Results

-\cite{farrar13} and \cite{farrar14} discuss the deflection of UHECRs in the JF12 model and compare to other GMF models.
-They predict Centaurus A (Cen A) as the most possible candidate for the origin of UHECRs.
-Cen A is the closest active galactic nucleus and is known as a bright radio source (see Fig. \ref{fig:haslam_cena}).
+In \cite{farrar13} and \cite{farrar14} the deflection of UHECRs in the JF12 model is discussed and compared to other GMF models.
+They propose Centaurus A (Cen A) as the most plausible candidate for the origin of UHECRs; Cen A is the closest active galactic nucleus and is known as a bright radio source (see Fig. \ref{fig:haslam_cena}).
 They show the arrival directions of protons assuming different GMF models.
-The uncertainties of the arrival direction presented in their article originates from uncertainties of the optimized model parameters.
-The deflection which results from any type of random magnetic field is not included and only large-scale features are considered.
+The uncertainties of the arrival direction presented in their article originates from uncertainties in the optimized model parameters.
+The deflection which results from any random magnetic field is not included and only large-scale features are considered.

-Similarily to \cite{giacinti11} we claim that small-scale features must be taken into account for studies of UHECR deflection. \cite{keivani14} present simulations of trajectories of UHECRs from Cen A to earth.
-They use the JF12 model as well as the isotropic random component of the JF12 model $B_{\rm rand, JF12}(\bmath{r})$, but they neglect the influence of the anisotropic random field.
-They study the impact of different random realizations and coherence lengths up to $20 - 100$ pc ($L_{\mathrm{max}}$ up to 512~kpc), but do not discuss their choice of coherence length.
-In this article, we are able to bridge the gap and motivate the choice of coherence length.
+In accordance with \cite{giacinti11} we claim that small-scale features must be taken into account for studies of UHECR deflection. \cite{keivani15} present simulations of trajectories of UHECRs from Cen A to earth.
+They use the JF12 model as well as only the isotropic random component of the JF12 model $B_{\rm rand, JF12}(\mathbf{r})$, but they neglect the influence of the anisotropic random field.
+They study the impact of different random field realizations and coherence lengths up to $20 - 100$ pc ($L_{\mathrm{max}}$ up to 512~kpc), but do not discuss their choice of coherence length.
+In the present work we are able to bridge the gap and motivate the choice of coherence length.

-Fig. \ref{fig:def_zoom} shows a zoom-in on the region around Cen A. In \cite{keivani14} the source directions of the UHECRs are supposed to lie in the regions of the radio lopes of Cen A (for the huge extent of the lobes see Fig. \ref{fig:haslam_cena}).
-Therefore, a region of 3 degree around the center of Cen A is chosen as the origin of the calculated UHECR trajectories.
-The UHECRs are deflected by the large-scale field of JF12 model towards lower longitude and lower latitude (see Fig. \ref{fig:def_zoom}).
+Fig. \ref{fig:def_zoom} shows a zoom-in on the region around Cen A. In \cite{keivani15} the source directions of the UHECRs are supposed to lie in the regions of the radio lobes of Cen A (for the wide extent of the lobes see Fig. \ref{fig:haslam_cena}).
+Therefore a region of 3 degrees around the center of Cen A is here chosen as the origin of the calculated UHECR trajectories.
+The UHECRs are deflected by the large-scale field of the JF12 model towards smaller longitude and lower latitudes.

-Fig. \ref{fig:def_zoom} shows the deflection around CenA and as already illustrated in Fig. \ref{fig:cumul_defl} the deflection varies with the choice of the realization of the random fields.
-We calculate a mean value of $\mu\approx3.7\degree$ as well as a standard deviation of $\sigma\approx\pm1.25\degree$ for the deflection at a region on the sky of $10\degree$ around Cen A.
+Fig. \ref{fig:def_zoom} shows the deflection around CenA; as already illustrated in Fig. \ref{fig:cumul_defl} the deflection varies with the choice of the realization of the random fields.
+We find a mean value of $\mu\approx3.5\degree$ and a standard deviation of $\sigma\approx\pm1.12\degree$ for the deflection for a region of the sky of $10^\circ$ around Cen A.